bgamari/ghc-wiki-import/ghc-packages-with-grafting.md

-This proposal is yet another alternative to GhcPackages and GhcPackagesAlternativeProposal.
-Large parts overlap with those proposals.
+This proposal is an alternative to GhcPackages.
+Large parts overlap with that proposal.
 To motivate this new proposal, let's consider another proposed and desirable feature of the import/export language, which may interact in interesting ways with packages.